History

 Bio

-Dr. Dunak is the author of As Long As We Both Shall Love: The White Wedding in Postwar America (New York University Press, 2013) and a contributor to Of The People: A History of the United States (Oxford University Press, Fifth Edition, 2021).
-Her work has appeared in Gender & History, The Journal of Popular Culture, The OAH Magazine of History, The American Historian, The Sixties: A Journal of History, Politics and Culture, Public Books, Salon, and The Washington Post.
-She recently contributed an essay about Betty Ford’s memoirs to an edited collection about First Ladies and auto-biography.
-She is writing a book about media responses to and representations of Jacqueline Kennedy Onassis.
-She teaches surveys of US and American women’s history and various topics courses on Modern US history.
-She is co-advisor to the Gender Studies programs.
+Dr. Dunak is the author of As Long As We Both Shall Love: The White Wedding in Postwar America (New York University Press, 2013) and Our Jackie: Public Claims on a Private Life (New York University Press, 2024).
+She is also a contributor to Of The People: A History of the United States (Oxford University Press, Fifth Edition, 2021).
+Her work has appeared in Gender & History, The Journal of Popular Culture, The OAH Magazine of History, The American Historian, The Sixties: A Journal of History, Politics and Culture, Public Books, Salon, the Washington Post, and the Columbus Dispatch.
+She teaches the second half of the US History survey, US Women’s History, and various topics courses on Modern US History.
+She is co-advisor to the Gender Studies program.

 Back to top